neurolibre/docs.neurolibre.org/source/OVERVIEW.rst

 NeuroLibre draws its strength from community-developed tools such as `BinderHub <https://github.com/jupyterhub/binderhub>`_ and `Open Journals <https://github.com/openjournals>`_.

-.. seealso:: If you are interested in contributing to NeuroLibre or to deploy one of you own, please visit `developer documentation <#reader>`_.
+.. seealso:: If you are interested in contributing to NeuroLibre or to deploy one of you own, please visit `developer documentation <https://docs.neurolibre.com/en/latest/INFRASTRUCTURE.html`_.